The Words We Speak: The Power of Language in Nurturing Confident Musicians with Vanessa Cornett (6-13-18)

-In this webinar, Dr. Vanessa Cornett will explore strategies for choosing deliberate teaching language to develop objective, resilient musicians of all ages.
+In this webinar, Dr. Vanessa Cornett explores strategies for choosing deliberate teaching language to develop objective, resilient musicians of all ages.
 With thoughtful intent, teachers can use verbal communication to help students work through challenges and failures, manage performance anxiety and self-doubt, develop candid and compassionate self-assessment skills, and – perhaps most importantly – become aware of the power of their own self-talk in determining the quality of their internal and external experiences.

 Elementary piano instruction focuses primarily on teaching little fingers to play and teaching little eyes to read.
 What is often missing in the curriculum is aural development.
 This webinar explores ways in which we teachers can stimulate and guide listening skills -- from the very first lesson.